 The Division of Radiation Safety and Environmental Management (DRSEM) protects and improves the health of all California residents through its environmental programs including radiation safety, inspection, laboratory testing, and regulatory activities.
-DRSEM is comprised of the Radiologic Health Branch, the Environmental Management Branch, and the Drinking Water and Radiation Laboratory Branch.
+DRSEM is comprised of the Radiologic Health Branch and the Environmental Management Branch.

 Division of Radiation Safety and Environmental Management Organizational Chart (PDF)